Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Dual -signature of Special CM modules

 \section{Dual $F$-signature of Special CM modules}

 In this section, we introduce the notion of special CM modules and determine the dual $F$-signature of them.
-Firstly, we recall the definition of special CM modules and the properties of them.
+Firstly, we recall the definition of special CM modules over an invariant subring $R$, and the properties of them.